bendtherules/bendtherules.github.com/posts/function-name-binding.md

 // function identifier(paramList) {body}
 ```

-For function statements, `.name` is simply string form of the identifier `hello` - that is "hello".
+ For function statements, `.name` is simply string form of the identifier `hello` - that is the string "hello".
-And it's **always** going to be a string, because you can't use a expression or symbol in the name part (identifier) of function statements.
+And it's **always** going to be a string, because you can't use a expression or symbol in the name section (identifier) of function statements.
 Ex - `function Symbol("abc"){}` - this is NOT valid.